dwtj/dwtj_vmware_homework_docs/problem_2.md

 1. What tools are available to me to help me inspect and profile memory usage of a `native-image` generated Java application?
-2. How does the `webflux-netty` sample integration test already measuring memory usage?
+2. How does the `webflux-netty` sample integration test already meaure memory usage?

 ## Question 1: What Tooling Is Available?